Young Eventing Phenom Returns to Seattle

 Throughout her riding career Click has used her determination, natural instincts, perseverance and talent to drive her decisions, and it has paid off.
 She doesn’t shy away from the big moments or big decisions, and with a talented new horse in her barn and a college degree on the way, the sky is the limit for this young woman.
 Watch out world, Sophie Click isn’t slowing down.

-Bio: Mikaela Kantorowski is a staff member at Athletux Equine, an equestrian-oriented sports marketing firm.
+Author Bio: Mikaela Kantorowski is a staff member at Athletux Equine, an equestrian-oriented sports marketing firm.